LGBTQ+ Language And The Search For All-Inclusive Words

 crowd at pride march waving rainbow flags lgbtq terms

-How do we make sure this wide array of identities is represented and discussed in a way that’s all-inclusive?
+In 2024, there’s still no set standard for how to address groups.
+The issue is only complicated by increasing attacks on people — particularly trans people — in the United States, United Kingdom and other countries around the world.
+How do we make sure this wide array of identities is represented and discussed in a way that’s inclusive?
 Let’s start with a look at the history of LGBTQ terms and work our way to the present state of the conversation.

 The History Of LGBTQ Terms

-The earliest term to describe a queer identity was “homosexual,” which is thought to have been coined by a German writer in 1869 (notably, exactly 100 years before the Stonewall Riots).
+The earliest term used to describe what we would consider a modern queer identity was “homosexual,” which is thought to have been coined by a German writer in 1869 (notably, exactly 100 years before the Stonewall Riots).
 Some people preferred to use the word “homophile” (literally “love of the same”) to shift the focus to love rather than sex.

-Then came “gay” in the 1900s.
+The word “gay” didn’t arrive until the 1900s.
 This term moved from meaning “happy” or “cheerful” to signifying same-sex attraction, starting as a somewhat underground term and then becoming popularized in the 1960s and ’70s.
 When it made it into the mainstream, “gay” was used as an umbrella term for the entire equality movement.

 The term “lesbian” is derived from the Greek island of Lesbos, which was the home of the poet Sappho, who was known for her writings about erotic and romantic relationships between women.
 Use of “lesbian” to describe women interested in other women came shortly after, during the height of the women’s rights movement, when gay women wanted a way to linguistically differentiate themselves from gay men.

 Later in the 20th century, the terms “transgender” and “bisexual” started to be regularly used, which led to the LGBT acronym.
 Previously, transgender people were referred to as “inverts,” “transsexuals” or “transvestites,” all of which have specific meanings that are not inclusive of the overall trans community.
 If those terms weren’t used, trans and bisexual folks were folded under the “gay” umbrella.
-Around the turn of the 21st century, the “Q” (for “queer” or sometimes for “questioning”) was often added to “LGBT” to stand in for even more identities.
+Around the turn of the 21st century, the “Q” (for “queer” or sometimes for “questioning”) started to appear at the end of “LGBT” to stand in for even more identities.

 Creating Inclusive Language